Hey guys! Welcome to this video on the radius, diameter, and circumference of a circle.

 Determine the circumference of the circle.

-The circumference of a circle can be calculated using either \(C=𝜋d\) or \(C=2𝜋r\).
+The circumference of a circle can be calculated using either \(C=\pi d\) or \(C=2\pi r\).

-We know that the diameter of the circle is 8 cm, and an approximation for pi is 3.14, so we can plug these values into the formula \(C=𝜋d\).
+We know that the diameter of the circle is 8 cm, and an approximation for pi is 3.14, so we can plug these values into the formula \(C= \pi d\).
 The formula becomes \(C=(3.14)(8)\), which simplifies to 25.12.
-The circumference of the circle is 25.12 cm.

 Determine the radius of the circle if the circumference is twenty-three inches.
 Round your answer to the nearest hundredths.

-The radius of a circle can be calculated if the circumference is known.
-We know that the circumference of the circle is twenty-three inches, so we can plug this into the formula \(C=2𝜋r\).
-We also know that an approximation of pi is 3.14, so the only value we do not know is r, the radius.
-When C and 𝜋 are plugged into the formula it becomes \(23=2(3.14)r\).
-This can be simplified to \(23=6.28r\), and then both sides of the equation can be divided by 6.28 in order to isolate the variable r.
-23 divided by 6.28 equals 3.66 when rounded to the nearest hundredth.
-The radius of the circle is 3.66 inches.
+We also know that an approximation of pi is 3.14, so the only value we do not know is the radius.
+When \(C\) and \(\pi\) are plugged into the formula, it becomes \(23=2(3.14)r\).
+This can be simplified to \(23=6.28r\), and then both sides of the equation can be divided by 6.28 in order to isolate the variable \(r\).

-If C represents circumference, r represents radius, and d represents diameter, which formula is incorrect?
+If \(C\) represents circumference, \(r\) represents radius, and \(d\) represents diameter, which formula is incorrect?

 Bicycles from the 1800s look very different from the bikes we see today.
 In the photograph below, the bicycle’s back wheel has a radius of 9 inches, and the front wheel has a diameter of 60 inches.
 Using 3.14 as an approximation for pi, what is the difference between the circumference of the front and back wheel?

-Lauren is planning her trip to London, and she wants to take a ride on the famous ferris wheel called the London Eye.
-While researching facts about the giant ferris wheel, she learns that the radius of the circle measures approximately 68 meters.
-What is the approximate circumference of the ferris wheel?
+Lauren is planning her trip to London, and she wants to take a ride on the famous Ferris wheel called the London Eye.
+While researching facts about the giant Ferris wheel, she learns that the radius of the circle measures approximately 68 meters.
+What is the approximate circumference of the Ferris wheel?
 Use 3.14 as an approximation for pi.

-The formula \(C=2𝜋r\) can be used to calculate the circumference of the ferris wheel.
+The formula \(C=2\pi r\) can be used to calculate the circumference of the Ferris wheel.
 We can plug in 68 for the radius, and 3.14 as an approximation for pi.
-The formula \(C=2𝜋r\) becomes \(C=2(3.14)(68)\) which simplifies to 427.04, or approximately 427 meters.